 10 Homemade Shampoo Recipes

 There are several homemade shampoo recipes you can make to minimize your toxic load.
-Most of these recipes come from simple ingredients.
+Most of these recipes come from simple ingredients that avoid dyes.
 One retailer we recommend that has fantastic DIY supplies is Mountain Rose Herbs.
 I’ve made several homemade hair care products with supplies from their store.

 - 4-Ingredient Homemade Shampoo from Wellness Mama